 Marleen Moors (MPhil) is a Dutch philosopher and existential counselor.
-She has a private practice in Amsterdam and is employed as an existential counselor at VieCuri Medical Center in Venlo, the Netherlands.
+She has a private practice in Broekhuizen (Lb) and Amsterdam and is employed as an existential counselor at VieCuri Medical Center in Venlo, the Netherlands.
 Her areas of specialization are oncology and palliative care.

 Marleen studied philosophy and religious studies at the University of Saskatchewan, Canada (BA) and graduated on the late work of Martin Heidegger at the department of philosophy at Radboud University Nijmegen, the Netherlands (MPhil).
 Her areas of expertise are existentialism, existential phenomenology and metaphysics.
 After her graduation Marleen worked as a junior researcher at the department of medical humanities (specialization medical ethics) at University Medical Center Utrecht (2011-2012), where she worked on the ethically sound inclusion of palliative care patients in scientific research.
-Marleen previously taught philosophy at the Institute of Philosophy in Amsterdam (2010-2013) and at Fontys Institute of Applied Sciences (2014-2015), was board member of the Dutch Society for Philosophy and Medicine (VFP) from 2011-2013 and co-editor of the Dutch-Flemish journal 'Filosofie' (2015-2017).
+Marleen previously taught philosophy at the Institute of Philosophy in Amsterdam (2010-2013) and at Fontys Institute of Applied Sciences (2014-2015), was philosophical counselor in Amsterdam, board member of the Dutch Society for Philosophy and Medicine (VFP) and co-editor of the Dutch-Flemish journal 'Filosofie'.

 Marleen is a member of the Dutch Society for Philosophy and Practice (VFP), the Society for Existential Analysis (SEA), the Dutch Humanist Association (HV) and the Dutch Association for Psychosocial Oncology (NVPO).